chili-publish/grafx-documentation/docs/GraFx-Studio/guides/swatches/index.md

 ### Color picker

 Define the color.
-Choose your type and set the values for the chose color space.
+Choose your type and set the values for the chosen color space.

 #### Hex